-Cerber Security Scanner is a sophisticated and extremely powerful tool that inspects every file and folder on a website for traces of malware and backdoors, changed and new suspicious files.
-The scanner verifies the integrity of WordPress, plugins and themes and prevent them from being infected with unforeseen malware.
+Cerber Security Scanner is a sophisticated and powerful tool that inspects every single file and every single folder on a website for traces of malware and backdoors, changed, and new suspicious files.
+The scanner verifies the integrity of WordPress, plugins, and themes and prevents them from being infected with unforeseen malware.
+When the scanner detects unauthorized changes, it automatically recovers affected files.
 Let’s take a look at the scanner settings.

-Custom signatures allows you to add your own additional scan signatures.
+Custom signatures allow you to add your own additional scan signatures.
 They will be used by the scanner during the PHP code inspection for each file containing PHP code.

 Unwanted file extensions

 Use the “Unwanted file extensions” field to specify a set of file extensions to look for and include files with such extensions in the results of a scan.

 To exclude some directories from a scan, add them to the Directories to exclude list.
 Use this setting with caution because the scanner ignores all files in these directories and malware may remain undetected.
 Specify directories with full (absolute) paths or relative to the WordPress root directory.
 For instance, if you have another WordPress installation in the subfolder simply enter the subfolder name, the plugins expand the given name to the full path automatically.

 If you enter a directory that doesn’t exist, the plugin removes it from the list.

 If you enable these options, the scanner will look for new and modified files in all website folders and includes all found files in the report.
 To monitor file changes the scanner uses SHA-256 algorithm.
 It’s recommended to have both options enabled.

 Scan temporary directory and Scan session directory should be enabled because malware can reside there.
 You should only disable scanning these folders if the scanner is unable to process them due to hosting platform limitations and restrictions.